 Just as her becoming a translator, her love towards Africa also came into existence due to her love towards books and reading.
 Her mentor told her that she would need to pick up some sort of special topic that she would later be dealing with.

-So, when she was on a trip with her family in Wien, she went to a book store, picked up a book about Africa, bought it, and read it.
-She realized how fascinating African literature and culture is, and then went on to translate many books about Africa, and acquired a life-long fascination towards the continent and the culture.
+So, when she was on a trip with her family in Vienna, she went to a book store, picked up a book about Africa, bought it, and read it.
+She realized how fascinating African literature and culture is, and then went on to translate many books about Africa.

 Comments:

-She taught many of the PPCU students who dealt with English, and just about all of them became fascinated with translation and gained new insight into both Hungarian and English and of course, they obtained something that could be used to enrich the Hungarian written-word-heritage.
+She taught many students at the PPCU Department of English and American Studies, and just about all of them became fascinated with translation and gained new insight into both Hungarian and English and of course, they obtained something that could be used to enrich the Hungarian written-word-heritage.

 Tarjányi Máté